 After 130 weeks, in order to remain in receipt of weekly payments, a worker must satisfy that they have no current work capacity and that this incapacity is likely to continue indefinitely.

 It is common for weekly payments to be terminated after 130 weeks because a worker no longer meets the test set out above.
 However, some workers remain eligible for ongoing “top-up” payments.

-If a worker has returned to work and is working 15 hours or more, earning more than $177 per week, then they are entitled to claim top-up payments so that they would be earning up to 80% of their pre-injury average weekly earnings (PIAWE).
+If a worker has returned to work and is working 15 hours or more, earning more than $177 per week, then they are entitled to claim top-up payments from the 80% of their earnings, to 80% of their PIAWE.

 An application can be made for top-up payments at any time.

 Often we are asked: “what if I work 20 hours one week and 10 hours the next week?”

 As long as eight weeks out of every 12 satisfy the 15 hour per week requirement, the entitlement to the top up payments remains.